eumelzocker/maptoy/docs/en/map-sets.md

   The markup is stored and rendered unchanged, so only administrators should edit Map Set configuration.
-- **Provider terms URL**, **Terms last reviewed**, and **Notes** record what you checked; they do not constitute legal approval by maptoy.
+- **Provider terms URL**, **Terms last reviewed**, and **Notes** record what you checked; they do not constitute legal approval by *maptoy*.
 - **Minimum**, **maximum**, and **default zoom** must describe the source's actual range.
 The default zoom must fall inside that range.
 - **Default longitude and latitude** determine the first viewport.